Frankolombos/xiamen-24h-transit-kenyan-passport/index.md

 ---
-title: "Xiamen 24-Hour Transit Guide (Kenyan Passport)"
+title: "✈️ Xiamen 24-Hour Transit Guide (Kenyan Passport)"
 layout: default
 ---

-# ✈️ Xiamen 24-Hour Transit Guide (Kenyan Passport)

 This guide documents a real-life experience of transiting through **Xiamen, China**, on a **Kenyan passport**.